 I was listening to a podcast this past weekend and the host mentioned something in passing related to Chipper Jones being the last of a dying breed: one-team Hall-of-Famers.
 In the modern age of free agency, we’re seeing iconic players such as Albert Pujols (and in other sports lately, Paul Pierce and Peyton Manning) switch teams mid-to-end of their careers and sullying their legacy in their original city.

-It got me thinking: who in baseball right now are the best remaining chances of guys being one-team Hall of Famers?
+It got me thinking: who in baseball right now are the best remaining chances of guys being single-team Hall of Famers?

 Using the Current Baseball-Reference Active career WAR leaders as a guide to finding players (and using Baseball Prospectus’ Cots Salary database to quote contract years), lets take a look.
 The players are listed in descending order of total career WAR.
 The first few names are obvious.
 Then there’s a group of younger guys who have yet to play out their arbitration years and who could easily jump ship and sign elsewhere in free agency; i’ll put in a complete WAG as to the chances of the player staying with one team their entire career.

 1. Derek Jeter, New York Yankees.
 100% likelihood he retires as a Yankee, and 100% likelihood of being a first ballot hall of famer.

 2. Mariano Rivera, New York Yankees.
 As with Jeter, he’s 100% to retire as a Yankee (having already announced his retirement) and should be a first ballot hall of famer as inarguably the best late-inning reliever the game has known.

 3. Yasiel Puig, Los Angeles Dodgers.
 Just kidding.
 Come on, you laughed.